 Frequently Asked Questions About Saint Praxedis

-Who is the artist of "Saint Praxedis"?
+What is the historical significance of "Saint Praxedis"?

-What themes are explored in "Saint Praxedis"?
+What symbols are present in "Saint Praxedis"?

-How does "Saint Praxedis" reflect Vermeer’s style?
+How does "Saint Praxedis" reflect the Baroque style?